-Children thrive more when they are praised for their character, not their performance.
+Children thrive more when they are encouraged for their character, not their performance.

 In a world abuzz with performance-based measures – Performance contracts, school ranking, and gold-medals – it’s an uphill task to separate the performer from the person.
 We fall into the trap of getting caught up in performance and forget the ‘person’ behind the act.

-My job as a parent is to provide love, affirmation and acceptance.
+My job as a parent is to create an environment of love, affirmation and acceptance.
 These three will help them thrive beyond their talents and capabilities.

 Granted… am training my son to communicate and respond to others with respect.
 It is a process, and that evening was a teachable moment – not just for my son, but for me.

 And so am learning every day to… Relax.
 Have a plan.
-And stay focused.
+And stay focused…. and flexible..